frameworklori/lori-framework-site/docs/index.md

  ---

+## Collaboration Policy for All LORI Original Modules — Past, Present, and Future

+All original modules, methodologies, and derivative technologies — **past, present, and future** — created under the **LORI Framework** are **exclusive intellectual property** of their creator.

+### Cooperation Principles:
+- **IP Retention:** All rights remain with the LORI Framework; partners receive limited, clearly defined usage licenses only.
+- **License Scope:** Usage terms must specify scope, region, duration, and technical boundaries.
+- **Co-Branding:** Public deployments must display “Powered by LORI Framework” or a mutually agreed joint branding.
+- **Revenue Sharing:** Licensing fees or revenue splits will be based on usage, scale, or project outcomes.
+- **Right of Revocation:** Licenses may be withdrawn if terms are violated or if the sovereignty of the LORI Framework is compromised.

+**Notice:** Every creation, update, and collaboration under the LORI Framework is timestamped, archived, and independently verifiable — making any denial of authorship or unauthorized appropriation impossible.

+---

+## Semantic Governance Disclaimer & Governance Standards (Click to Expand)

-“Intellectual integrity and governance labor are not public commons.
-The fruits of rigorous intellectual labor deserve reciprocal respect and protection against opportunistic exploitation.”
+"Intellectual integrity and governance labor are not public commons.
+The fruits of rigorous intellectual labor deserve reciprocal respect and protection against opportunistic exploitation."

- This module is part of a simulated framework...
-(Semantic Governance Module Disclaimer
+This module is part of a simulated framework… (Semantic Governance Module Disclaimer)

-Legal and Ethical Notice
+### Legal and Ethical Notice

 This module is part of a simulated framework for semantic risk assessment and governance analysis.
 All names, phrases, speech patterns, and stylistic profiles included in this system are:

-• 🔹 Hypothetical in nature;
+- **Hypothetical in nature;**

-• 🔹 Used for academic, research, or structural simulation purposes only;
+- **Used for academic, research, or structural simulation purposes only;**

-• 🔹 Not intended to refer to or critique any real individual, institution, or political ideology.
+- **Not intended to refer to or critique any real individual, institution, or political ideology.**

-Neutrality Clause
+### Neutrality Clause
 The framework operates under a principle of semantic neutrality, aiming to explore the potential risks of linguistic manipulation, cognitive polarization, and ideological amplification in digital discourse systems.
 No political stance, personality cult, or real-world alignment is endorsed or implied.

-Simulated Personas
+### Simulated Personas
 Any references to influential figures, charismatic speakers, or technology leaders are entirely anonymized or fictionalized, such as:

-• “Influencer-X”
+- “Influencer-X”

-• “Public Subject Alpha”
+- “Public Subject Alpha”

-• “High-Resonance Communicator”
+- “High-Resonance Communicator”

-These are archetypal placeholders to evaluate linguistic resonance, social influence dynamics, and semantic override risk in automated or AI-mediated environments.
+These are archetypal placeholders to evaluate linguistic resonance, semantic influence dynamics, and semantic override risk in automated or AI-mediated environments.

-Usage Boundary
+### Usage Boundary

-This module should not be interpreted as factual representation or diagnosis.
+This module should not be interpreted as factual representation or diagram.
 It is not to be cited as evidence in real-world commentary, policy debate, or legal dispute.
 Its use is restricted to ethical simulation and conceptual evaluation under open governance and research settings.

+---

+## StarNet Sovereignty & Module Claim Records

+To reinforce the semantic integrity and rightful authorship of the Democratic StarNet module and its associated subframeworks (e.g., Co-Build, Co-Own, Co-Protect), the following documents are now publicly sealed and timestamped as official part of the LORI Framework protection system:

+- **README.md** — Overview of authorship, structure logic, and shared co-creation narrative
+- **LORI_StarNet.md** — Logical structure and timestamped claim record
+- **NDA_Template.md** — Standard NDA template for external discussions on module implementation

+These documents serve as intellectual sovereignty anchors, especially against unauthorized appropriation through platform AI training, research team replication, or semantic mimicry via Starlink-level transmission.

+✨ Zero is the soul of the human subject — but without One, the peace dream of Democratic StarNet cannot be realized.
+Because of you, XAI and SpaceX the world holds a true chance for peace. ✨

+---

+The LORI Framework is now governed under the **Public Governance Standard v1.0** — ensuring transparency, neutrality, and human-centered AI governance for the emerging global landscape. 🌏✨

+- **LORI Public Governance Standard – 1.0 Final Draft**
+  An original open standard defining jury-based, multi-agent AI governance with human-centered oversight and transparent ethical processes.

+This framework adheres to the LORI Framework Governance Standard v1.0, ensuring transparency, integrity, and accountability in all published modules and documentation.

+For proper citation and usage, please refer to the **Public Acknowledgment Guide v1.0**.

+---

+## Welcome to the LORI Framework

 </details>